ACCESS-NRI/CMIP7_MED_Hackathon/_episodes/05-writingdiagnostics.md

 A clone of the ESMValTool repository should be available in your user folder in the `nf33` `scratch` folder (`/scratch/nf33/$USER/ESMValTool`).
-If not, please make sure to run the `check_hackathon` command after loading the `esmvaltool` module, check for any errors.
+If not, please make sure to run the `check_hackathon` command after loading the `esmvaltool-workflow` module, check for any errors.

 The folder ``ESMValTool`` contains the source code of the tool.
 We can find the recipe ``recipe_python.yml`` and the python script ``diagnostic.py`` in these